hege0110/academic-kickstart/content/home/hero.md

 +++

+My name is Gabe.
+I am interested in storytelling in all it’s forms and enjoy building robots.
 Here are a collection of my thoughts and works.
 Enjoy!